thycotic/ss-docs/troubleshooting/troubleshooting-connection-errors-linux/index.md

 21. Similar to the last test, manually provide the input parameters.
 See [Step 2: Testing Heartbeat and RPC in Secret Server](#Step-2:-Testing-Heartbeat-and-RPC-in-Secret-Server) for a description of how to fill in the parameters.

 21. Click the **OK** button.
-The test connects with the "Authenticate As"’ accounts and runs the commands to change the password.
+The test connects with the "Authenticate As" accounts and runs the commands to change the password.
 A password rotation occurs, and more console output appears.
 Record any errors and output.

 22. If the rotation did not occur, check the information that was presented to the changer from your secret.
 It is possible that the secret's data is involved in the issue.